Operational Resilience

 Third-Party Vendor Assessment:

-Conduct assessments of third-party ICT service providers to ensure they comply with DORA requirements.
+Assess third-party ICT service providers for compliance with DORA requirements.

-Help in managing the relationships and contracts with these providers to ensure ongoing compliance.
+Assist in managing relationships and contracts with third-party ICT service providers for continuous compliance.

 7